What Do I Do Now That My

 So, what are the best steps to take immediately to be a good dad?

 - Get involved with your child before birth.
 That’s right.
 Begin to learn about your child throughout the pregnancy.
-If you go to the “What Happens From Conception to Birth” pages in this section, you’ll see that he/she can hear your voice while still in the womb!
+If you go to the “Pregnancy Month to Month” pages in this section, you’ll see that he/she can hear your voice while still in the womb!
 And studies have shown that a baby can even recognize the parents’ voices, if heard frequently enough, after birth!
-You can also learn about the genetic traits he/she has already received from you and then recognize them after birth.
+You can also learn about the genetic traits he or she has already received from you and then recognize them after birth.
 This is not just physical features (like he’s got your eyes).
 It’s also personality traits (like he acts just like his father when he…).
 Also, go to parenting classes together so you can learn the basics in baby care and talk with other young soon-to-be fathers.

 - After birth, don’t be afraid to touch, hold, talk to, feed, dress, and – yes – change your child from the beginning.
 In no time at all it will become second nature, and his mom will so appreciate your involvement.